khuer/MobilePhoneFileManager/README.md

 A terminal based mobile phone file manager, support Android platform so far.
 Implementing using adb

 # Feature
+  1.Enter 'n' to go to next page, 'b' to go to previous page, 'q' to exit the program

-(cd + serial number of file) to enter a directory, (cd ..) to return upper level directory
+  2.(cd + serial number of file) to enter a directory, (cd ..) to return upper level directory

-(push + local file path) to push local file to phone
+  3.(push + local file path) to push local file to phone

-(pull + serial number of file) to pull file corresponding to serial number to local
+  4.(pull + serial number of file) to pull file corresponding to serial number to local

-(rm + serial number of file) to remove file corresponding to serial number
+  5.(rm + serial number of file) to remove file corresponding to serial number

   All support multiple input.
 Command cd is separated by '/', remaining commands are separated by ' '(space).